learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

        configuration file.
 The file can specify one shell argument per line.
        Lines starting with # are ignored.
 For more details, see the man page or the README.

+       ripgrep will automatically detect if stdin exists and search stdin for a regex pattern, e.g. ls | rg foo.
+In some environments, stdin may exist when it shouldn’t.
+To turn off stdin detection explicitly specify the directory to search, e.g. rg foo ./.

        Tip: to disable all smart filtering and make ripgrep behave a bit more like classical grep, use rg -uuu.